v-chernov/stolon-helm/charts/stolon/README.md

 If you want to perform the total destroy of the cluster you can just execute `ALTER USER stolon WITH PASSWORD 'somepassword'`.
 After it, PostgreSQL nodes will be restarted and couldn't recover ever.

+We strongly recommend you create additional superuser and/or replication user.
+You can do it manual or with `additionalUser` block.
+Keep default users `stolon` and `repluser` work with cluster only.